-Andy is a hacker at heart, who's always been interested in taking things apart and sometimes even putting them together again (in-fact he spent a good few years in computer repair and data recovery).
-As his day job, Andy works as a senior penetration tester who is capable of delivering a wide spectrum of assessment types.
-These include; web applications, external & internal infrastructure, open source intelligence gathering, configuration reviews and many more.
+Andy is a hacker(ハッカー) at heart, an offensive security engineer and a consultant who has always been interested in taking things apart and sometimes even putting them together again (in fact, he spent a good few years in computer repair and data recovery).

 Passing on Knowledge

 For those that don't know Andy, he is a firm believer in passing knowledge on and supporting the infosec community.
 He does this by providing tutorials on his blog (/), running his local DEF CON Chapter & has also published a book Breaking into Information Security: Learning the Ropes 101 & is working on a second book to publish in 2022!
 He also helps out at DEF CON as a SOC Goon (Red Shirt) each year (since DC25), assisting the SOC with operations and people flow.

 Both his book and blog have won awards: